 The rules set by the Civil Aviation Authority apply to Europe and the UK, and are confusing at best and often inconsistently applied, but it is important to remember that there are rules and you do have rights.

-Under the EU passenger rights legislation you have a lot of rights if your flight is to, from or within the European Union.
+Under EU passenger rights legislation, specifically EU regulation EC 261, you have a lot of rights if your flight is to, from or within the European Union.
 This means:

 - Any flight departing from any EU airport, or

 - Any EU airline flight arriving at an EU airport.